 Note: This advice is given by the CAP Executive about non-broadcast advertising.
 It does not constitute legal advice.
 It does not bind CAP, CAP advisory panels or the Advertising Standards Authority.

-Following a tightening up in position on the use of pre and post-production techniques in cosmetics advertising, CAP issued guidance in the form of a Help Note entitled “Guidance on the use of pre and post-production techniques in ads for cosmetics”.
+Following a tightening up in position on the use of pre and post-production techniques in cosmetics advertising, CAP issued guidance entitled “Guidance on the use of pre and post-production techniques in ads for cosmetics”.

 This guidance covers three areas:

 • Pre-production techniques such as styling, make-up, eyelash inserts and hair extensions;

 • Post-production techniques such as re-touching of photographic images using digital or

 • Qualifications or disclaimers such as superimposed text.